perronejon/cis106/notes/notes5/notes5.md

 ## cd
 - changes the working directory

-What is a variable?
+## What is a variable?

-A variable is
+A variable is a named container that holds data.
+They allow for reuse and dynamic scripting without hardcoding values.

-How do I use a variable?
+## How do I use a variable?

+Variables are used to retrieve commonly used information.

 ### What is an environment variable?

+Environment variables are exported to the environment or the process's memory space.
+These variables are inherited by any child processes spawned by the process.
+The command `env` prints a view of all exported variables.

 ### What is a user defined variable?

+User defined variables are local to the current shell session.
+They are used temporarily, for loops, or for script-local configuration.

 ### What is the root directory?

 The root directory is the common origin of the Linux / UNIX filetree.

 ### What does “Parent Directory” mean?

 A parent directory is

 ### What does “Current working directory” mean?

 ### What is an absolute path?
 Include an example

 ### What is a relative path?
 Include an example

 ### What is the difference between “Your home directory” and “The home directory”?